ghoseyy/my_blog/_posts/2024-05-28-Automated-Git-Workflow.md

 4. Commit changes
 5. Push changes to the remote repository

+# Steps to Perform This
-# To perform this you have to go through this steps.
+To perform this, follow these steps.

+# Install Python
-how to install Python on your device:[Python installation](https://realpython.com/installing-python/)
+Learn how to install Python on your device:[Python installation](https://realpython.com/installing-python/)

+# Install GitPython
 The following library is used for interacting with Git repositories, run the following code in your terminal.
 ```bash
 pip3 install gitpython
 ```
+# Script
 after installing the necessary libraries, copy and paste the following code.
 Save it under your preferred name.
 ```bash
 import os